mjpcollins/haskell-sandbox/README.md

 The final product is quite nice to read through, very short, and incredibly fast.

 On my machine it ran 1,000,000 checks across all the rules in 1.13 seconds

+### Haskell Ints

+Changing the feature types from strings to ints gives a 1,000,000 checks time of 0.89 seconds.

 ### Python